REQUIREMENTS AND CAMPUS GUIDE

 How do I apply to WashU?

 WashU accepts three different types of applications: the Common Application, Coalition Application, and Questbridge Application.
-Students applying through the Common or Coalition Application can apply Early Decision I (by November 1), Early Decision II ( by January 4), or Regular Decision (by January 4).
+Students have the option to apply either through Early Decision I, Early Decision II, or Regular Decision.
 ED I and ED II are both binding applications, meaning if you are accepted under either of these decision plans, it is a requirement to attend WashU.
+The University has an 11% admission rate overall.

-WashU considers applicants’ academic preparation for their intended major, their cultural fit at WashU, and potential contributions students could make.
-They also look at letters of recommendation from your counselor and a core subject teacher, your supplemental essay about intellectual curiosity, and of course, test scores and transcripts.
+WashU considers applicants’ academic preparation for their intended major, their personal characteristics and qualities, accomplishments, involvement, fit and engagement at WashU, and potential contributions students could make.
+They also look at letters of recommendation from your counselor and a teacher, your supplemental essay, extracurricular and community activities, and transcripts.
+Students who are applying to the College of Art are required to submit a portfolio, while students for the College of Architecture are encouraged to do so.
 WashU practices holistic college admissions, and does not attach specific weights to any individual component of your application.
 Their unofficial motto is that each student should be known by name and story.
 So regardless of what your application holds, make sure you share your story and what makes you unique.

 What are academics at WashU like?

-WashU consists of 4 divisions: Arts and Sciences, Design & Visual Arts, Business, and Engineering.
-Across the divisions, there are 90+ fields of study and 1500+ courses.
+WashU consists of 4 divisions: Arts and Sciences (College of Arts and Sciences), Design & Visual Arts (Sam Fox School), Business (Olin Business School), and Engineering (McKelvey School of Engineering).
+Prospective students are asked to select an academic division on their application for admission.
+Based on the division you select, you then select a primary academic interest on your application, but you don’t need to formally declare your major until your second year on campus.
+Across the divisions, there are 90+ fields of study and 1500+ courses which offer students so many learning opportunities.
 WashU has an overall student to faculty ratio of 7:1.
 And with 25 Nobel Laureates, the faculty at WashU are some of the most prestigious people in the country.

-Every year, WashU students have the opportunity to participate in 3,000 active research programs, and students can begin research as early as freshman year.
-In addition to all that WashU has to offer for students on campus in St. Louis, 1 in 3 students participate in study abroad programs around the world.
+Every year, WashU students have the opportunity to participate in more than 3000 active research programs, and students can begin research as early as freshman year.
+In addition to all that WashU has to offer for students on campus in St. Louis, 1 in 3 students can participate in study abroad programs around the world, and 3 in 4 students pursue multiple degrees/majors.

 What is the student body like?

 WashU is a diverse and vibrant campus.
-It it home to just under 8,000 undergraduate students, representing all 50 US states and territories as well as over 100 countries.
-Here’s a breakdown of the racial and ethnic backgrounds of WashU students:
+It has 7, 666 undergraduates in total, representing all 50 US states and territories as well as over 100 countries.
+Here’s a breakdown of the racial and ethnic backgrounds of the Class of 2026 WashU students:

 What special opportunities does WashU have?

 Every school has something special about it that sets it apart from the hundreds of other institutions like it.
-There are several events and programs that make WashU a unique place to spend your college years.
-For instance, every year WashU hosts WILD, an outdoor concert where artists like Carly Rae Jepson, Jason Derulo, or A$AP Ferg perform.
+At WashU, there are several events and programs that make it a unique place to spend your college years.
+For instance, every year WashU hosts WILD, Walk in and Lie Down, an outdoor concert where artists like Carly Rae Jepson, Jason Derulo, or A$AP Ferg perform.
 On the less fun (but perhaps even more important) side of things, WashU goes above and beyond when it comes to preparing students for success after graduation.
 The career services center does road shows to take students to different cities and network in person, so that students have more access to professional opportunities and don’t spend their entire senior year just messaging people on Linkedin.

 WashU also offers several specialty academic programs called Ampersand Programs.
 These programs change yearly, but they always involve a group learning experience and out of classroom activities to create a coherent, intellectually fulfilling program.
-Past classes include Medicine And Society, Writers as Readers, The Theater as a Living Art, and Women in Science.
+Past classes include Medicine And Society, Writers as Readers, The Theater as a Living Art, and Women in Science, and are open to all Arts and Sciences students.

 Is WashU Affordable?

-The total cost of attendance including room and board is $76,766 per year for the 2021-2022 academic year, but like many top universities, WashU meets 100% of demonstrated need for its students.
+The total cost of attendance for the 2022-2023 year, including room and board is $79,060 per year, but like many top universities, WashU meets 100% of demonstrated need for its students.
 WashU also offers merit based scholarships, some of which require additional essays or separate applications at the time of application.